pandafeeder/learn_django_by_example/README.md

 ###Uncovered topics

    Django.db also has lots of other features, like F, Q objects, raw SQL excutions.
-Keep in mind that [offical document always has the treature][officalDOM]
+Keep in mind that [offical document always has the treature][officalDOM].